-Overview of the temporary assignment - Demonstrator in Anatomy
+Overview of the temporary assignment - Demonstrator in Anatomy, Neuroanatomy or Histology

-Anatomy is a core basic medical science, knowledge of which is critical to doctors to enable them to diagnose conditions accurately (for example using medical imaging) and care for patients safely and competently (from employing basic clinical skills to advanced surgical procedures).
-Anatomy demonstrators have the important role of teaching human anatomy to medical students in years 1 to 3 of the medical courses, providing a foundation for more advanced clinical training.
+Anatomy, neuroanatomy and histology are core basic medical sciences, knowledge of which is critical to doctors to enable them to diagnose conditions accurately and care for patients safely and competently.
+Demonstrators have the important role of teaching human anatomy, neuroanatomy and histology to medical students in years 1 to 3 of the medical courses, providing a foundation for more advanced clinical training.

-Demonstrators teach using prosected (dissected) human specimens in a laboratory setting and must possess, or develop, a comprehensive knowledge of the structure of the human body and expertise in teaching this subject.
-The temporary assignment demands a high degree of professionalism and integrity, especially when instructing students and when handling human specimens, which must be treated with dignity and respect.
+Demonstrators teach anatomy and neuroanatomy using prosected (dissected) human specimens in a laboratory setting and must possess, or develop, a comprehensive knowledge of the structure of the human body and expertise in teaching this subject.
+The temporary demonstrator assignment demands a high degree of professionalism and integrity, especially when instructing students and when handling human specimens, which must be treated with dignity and respect.